 We consider ourselves an ethical company and take quality very seriously.
 We have someone assigned to all the typical compliance areas: quality, safety, environmental, and regulatory.
 We thought we had it all covered.

 We always conduct our periodic audits and pass all our certifications.
-Auditors always find something, but that's normal.
+However, auditors always found something, but that's normal.
 Auditors always need to find something, right?
 Nothing big mind you.
 Just little things for our people to work on; something to improve.
-The point is that on every measure that we had we were doing just fine.
+The point is that by every measure we were doing just fine.

 We just needed to pass an emissions test.
 We had a timeline and time was running out.
 We had to do something.
 Some of the staff worked around the clock and came up with a software work-around that would fix the issue.
 Great!
 It was tested, it worked, and we were good to go.

 I guess we didn't expect that a small change would blow up in our faces.
-We had no idea that this would expose a fault that was always there and something that we should have addressed long ago.
+We never imagined this would expose a fault that was always there and something that we should have addressed long ago.

 Only a few people actually knew how the issue was solved.
 Frankly, nobody really cared how it was done.
 As long as we could ship, that's all that mattered.
 We were wrong about that.
 Apparently, it does matter – it matters a lot.